prathameshap/python3-data-structures-library/README.md

 - Document complex workflows in comments

 **Java Specific:**
-- Add JavaDoc for all public classes and methods (shows as warning if missing)
+- Add JavaDoc for all public classes and methods (shows as warning with file:line:column if missing)
-- Follow naming conventions in Code Standards.docx (shows as warning if incorrect)
+- Follow naming conventions in Code Standards.docx (shows as warning with file:line:column if incorrect)
 - Write unit tests for new features (min 80% coverage)
 - Run Checkstyle before committing: `mvn checkstyle:check`
-- **Style violations show as warnings** and don't block commits
+- **Style violations show as warnings** with precise file:line:column information and don't block commits
-- **Only critical errors** (syntax, compilation, star imports) block commits
+- **Only critical errors** (syntax, compilation, star imports) block commits with file:line:column location

 **C# Specific:**
-- Add XML documentation comments for public APIs
+- Add XML documentation comments for public APIs (shows as warning with file:line:column if missing)
-- Follow C# coding conventions
+- Follow C# coding conventions (shows as warning with file:line:column if incorrect)
 - Write unit tests for new features
 - Run code analysis: `dotnet build /p:RunAnalyzers=true`
+- **Style violations show as warnings** with precise file:line:column information and don't block commits
+- **Only critical errors** (syntax, compilation) block commits with file:line:column location

 **DO NOT DIRECTLY COMMIT TO 'DEV' BRANCH**